 In exceptional circumstances the Trustees may treat, as within these objects, persons otherwise eligible who are resident immediately outside the area of benefit but in the opinion of the trustees ought nevertheless, for sufficient reason, be treated as resident therein or who are located for the time being within that area.

-The area of benefit of the charity is defined as the former County Borough of Burton upon Trent as constituted on 31st March 1974 together with the Parishes of Branston and Stretton and the existing civil parish of Outwoods including South Outwoods.
+The area of benefit of the charity is defined as the former County Borough of Burton upon Trent as constituted on 31st March 1974.

-In effect this includes the following civil parishes; Anglesey, Branston, Brizlincote, Burton, Horninglow & Eton, Outwoods, Shobnall, Stapenhill, Stretton and Winshill.
-This was extended in November 2015 to include Rolleston-on-Dove, Barton-under-Needwood, Tutbury and Tatenhill.
+In effect this includes the following civil parishes; Anglesey, Branston, Burton, Horninglow & Eton, Outwoods, Shobnall, Stapenhill, Stretton and Winshill.
+The area has been extended over the years to include the Parishes of Anslow, Barton-under-Needwood, Brizlincote, Dunstall, Hanbury, Rolleston-on-Dove, Tutbury and Tatenhill and Rangemore.

 All Trustees sit on the Main Committee which is responsible for the management of the Charity and for awarding grants to organisations.
 To streamline decision-making the Trustees have set up the following Sub-Committees;